-Black-Lemon’s art is inspired by her love for nature, music and movement .
-Her painting style is best be described as an eclectic mix of abstract, abstract-expressionism, figurative and more.
+Black-Lemon’s art is inspired by her surroundings all the emotions that come from her love for nature, music and movement .
+Her painting style is best be described as eclectic which run the gamut from impressionism to abstract-expressionism, figurative and more.

 Black-Lemon is an active community artist, volunteer and member of several art organizations.
-She is Co-founder and facilitator of an artist discussion group, Creative Connection and the former Chair of the West Orange Arts Council and currently a Mayoral assigned Board member.
+She was Co-founder and facilitator of an artist discussion group, Creative Connection and the former Chair of the West Orange Arts Council .
 Her focus these days is on bringing creative and cultural awareness to her community and helping others to express their hidden creativity.